ajaybhupathiraju/Heart-Disease-Prediction/README.md

-3. what is male and female having a heart disease distribution ?
+3. % males and females associated with heart diseases ?

    Ans: Mens with 47% and female with 6%